NHS Nightingale Hospital Yorkshire and the Humber

-The NHS Nightingale Hospital Yorkshire and the Humber is one of the temporary NHS Nightingale Hospitals set up by NHS England in 2020 to help to deal with the COVID-19 pandemic.
+The NHS Nightingale Hospital Yorkshire and the Humber was one of the temporary NHS Nightingale Hospitals set up by NHS England in 2020 to help to deal with the COVID-19 pandemic.
 The hospital was constructed inside the Harrogate Convention Centre, Harrogate, and from 4 June 2020 was repurposed as a radiology diagnostic clinic.

 In March 2021, it was confirmed the hospital would close.

 Background

 To add extra critical care capacity during the COVID-19 epidemic in England, and to treat those with COVID-19, plans were made to create further temporary hospital spaces for those in need of treatment and care.
 They were named "Nightingale Hospitals", after Florence Nightingale who came to prominence for nursing soldiers during the Crimean War and is regarded as the founder of modern nursing.

 Opening

 The hospital was initially rumoured, then announced as officially planned on 3 April 2020, and became ready to open on 14 April.
 It was formally opened, via video link, by 99-year-old fundraiser Captain Tom Moore.
 It was administered under Leeds Teaching Hospitals NHS Trust.

 It initially had beds for up to 500 people.
 It was not a conventional walk-in hospital, and only patients who were already inpatients in other hospitals in the region and met certain criteria were to be admitted.
 They would stay at the hospital until they were assessed as being ready to move back to a local hospital.